M.E.E. Program Information

-The M.E.E. is a terminal, non-thesis degree intended primarily for students who wish to strengthen their academic background through a year of additional coursework.
+The M.E.E. is a terminal, non-thesis degree intended primarily for students who wish to strengthen their academic background through three or four semesters of additional coursework.
 The M.E.E. program is a bridge to industry, designed to provide advanced learning and training in the applied aspects of ECE technology beyond the typical undergraduate electrical and computer engineering degree program.

 Upon matriculation, the M.E.E. student selects a faculty advisor in his/her primary area of interest (See “ECE Areas of Study” in this section).
 The advisor will counsel the student in developing a degree plan consistent with the student’s career objectives.

 Coursework is based on the student’s degree plan.
 The M.E.E. degree plan must include:

 At least 30 credit hours comprised of 10 courses of at least 3 hours each: Major area (18 hours); Minor Area (6 hours); Electives (6 hours)

 All of the 10 required courses must be 500 level or higher

-No ELEC 590, 591 or ELEC 599 may count for major area or minor area
+No ELEC 590 may count for major area or minor area

-Electives may be fulfilled through research (ELEC 590, 591 or 599), other ECE electives, or through courses available through affiliated departments in areas such as Communication Training or Engineering Leadership Management, including:
+Electives may be fulfilled through research (ELEC 590), other ECE electives, or through courses available through affiliated departments in areas such as Communication Training or Engineering Leadership Management, including: